Evidence Level

 What is the recommended dosage of Sodium Citrate?

-Does Sodium Citrate interact with medications?
+Does Sodium Citrate interact with any medications?

 References(2 citations)